cseAtIITK/admissions-website/src/announcements/2015-11-25-Shortlisted-candidates-for-Interview.md

    sheets, caste and NCL certificates or PH certificates if applicable.

-3. Winter in Kanpur is cold, so come prepared with enough warm cloths.
+4. Winter in Kanpur is cold, so come prepared with enough warm cloths.

+5. Accommodation has been arranged at Grils Hostel-1 for women and Hall-11 for men.
+If you reach the Institute early, please report to the respective halls for accommodation.

 ## List of short listed candidates.